Portable Appliance Testing (PAT)

 PAT can be carried out in house by a person with the correct equipment and competency.
 This 1 day course will provide delegates with the ability to use this test equipment properly and the ability to properly understand the test results.

 - Legislation - Health and Safety at Work Act etc 1974 & Electricity at Work Regulations 1989

-- Practical application of test station
+- Practical application of test instrument

 - Summary and short practical assessment